I wrote this bit of fiction a number of years ago. Enjoy and Merry Christmas!

-I had to let him in that was Jack’s line.
+I had to let him in.
+That was Jack’s line.
 He was always saying, “I’d like to talk awhile.”
 I opened wide the door and heard myself offering to make some hot cocoa.

 As the water was heating on the stove, we settled in the rockers.
 I wondered what I would say to this child.
 He started the conversation with, “I’ve been meaning to come down for awhile now.
 I’ve wanted to say Thank you.”

 “Yes, thank you.
 Thank you for giving up your husband so my Daddy would be able to live.
-You see, my Daddy tells me about a Christmas Eve twenty years ago.
+You see, my Daddy often tells me about a Christmas Eve twenty years ago.
 He was with my Grandma and they had an accident.
 Your husband saved my Daddy’s life.
 My daddy also told me because he did, he died.”

 I couldn’t speak.
 I was choked with emotion.
 I tried and tried to swallow the lump in my throat, all I could do was gather this dear child to myself, hold him and rock while the tears ran rivers down my cheek.
 He said, “Ma’am, I’d like to see you smile.
 That’s why I brought the Christmas flower.
 I think Christmas must be my favorite time of year.
 I think I’d better go now, but maybe I can come back some day and you’ll tell me stories?
 I love to listen to people tell me stories.”
 And with that he was gone.